giacolees/MulticlassSemanticSegmentation/Readme.md

 During training, the AdamW optimizer is utilized for parameter optimization.
 Additionally, a Cosine Annealing learning rate scheduler is employed to adjust the learning rate throughout the training process.
 The loss function used is a Weighted Cross Entropy Loss, which assigns different weights to each class to account for class imbalance.

 ## Results
 The performance of the trained model is evaluated using standard metrics such as mean IoU (Intersection over Union).
-Visualizations of the segmentation results are also provided to assess the model's qualitative performance.

 ## Usage
 To use this project, follow these steps: